 Rest and soak between fly fishing beats.
 If we can give the fish a break, we are welcome to join Dunton's acclaimed chef for a gourmet lunch and relax in their natural hot spring pools.
 Access to the resort is also available on special mountain bike and 4-WD tours.
 Please inquire for availability.

-If we judge rivers by their beauty, exclusivity, accessibility and the quality of their trout, the West Fork on Cresto Ranch would earn perfect scores.
-On the last count, it would be hard to imagine another river of this size with the size, quality and variety of Cresto’s trout.
+If we judge rivers by their beauty, exclusivity, accessibility and the quality of their trout, the West Fork on the Dunton River Camp would earn perfect scores.
+On the last count, it would be hard to imagine another river of this size with equal size, quality and variety of trout.
 Rainbow trout are the predominant species, but brown trout are also abundant, along with the occasional cutthroat and brook trout.
 The angler may catch fish of any size, but trout in the 16”-20” range are common on this exclusive stretch of river.

-Cresto Ranch may be fished only with a Telluride Outside guide (or by staying at Dunton Hot Springs resort).
-The rod fee is $120/pp, or $165/pp with an elegant streamside lunch catered by Dunton.
+Dunton River Camp may be fished only with a Telluride Outside guide (or by staying at Dunton Hot Springs resort).
+The rod fee is $150/pp, or $225/pp with an elegant streamside lunch catered by Dunton.

 Fish Creek Ranch (West Fork Dolores)